Bicycling and Walking in Virginia

-VDOT's Bicycle and Pedestrian Program partners with other state agencies in the areas of multimodal planning, recreational trail planning, and bicycle and pedestrian safety.
-Program staff also assists with bicycle and pedestrian-related studies
+VDOT's Bicycle and Pedestrian Program partners with other state agencies in the areas of multimodal transportation planning, recreational trail planning, and bicycle and pedestrian safety.
+Program staff also assists with bicycle and pedestrian-related studies.

 VDOT and the Department of Conservation and Recreation work together to encourage non-motorized access to recreational areas as part of park master planning and the use of non-traditional transportation corridors, such as trails and greenways, in our transportation mix.
 Greenways provide communities with places to exercise and use alternative transportation modes safely.

 VDOT works with the Department of Motor Vehicles to support bicycle and pedestrian safety education programs.
 These programs help educators, civic groups and parents teach children about traffic rules and safe riding as well as help children gain bicycle handling skills.